AGAPE at Tower Hill 2024-2025 Guidelines

 Consequences: Repeated disregard could result in suspension or expulsion

-Dress Code: Applies to all students, parents, tutors, and visitors and at any co-op sponsored event.
+Applies to all students, parents, instructors, and visitors and at any co-op sponsored event.

 Acceptable: